dashaub/PBDP/hw6/Shaub_David_HW6.md

 date: 2018-03-03
 ---

-All problems were completed, including problem 5.
+All problems were completed, including problems A and B.

 ## Problem 1